-- You might need to support your baby’s head while he/she is nursing, but at least you still have one hand free!
+- You might need to support your baby’s head while nursing, but at least you still have one hand free!

 Can the Use of a Breastfeeding Sling Hurt My Back and Shoulders?

 Ensure that your sling is adjusted correctly and that it fits well.
-You can try different slings until you find one that feels comfortable for you.
+You can try different slings until you find one that feels comfortable.

 When Buying the Best Baby Slings for Breastfeeding